Jan. 2010 THE LAST NICHE

 So, does this prospect of science infected with Love of Nature help us to see how we might engage a mostly urban human population in the restoration of a thriving Natural world?
 To see how this engagement can be truly aspirational?
 Can be positively motivational?

-I think first we might ask, what are these fully civilized human aspirations?
+I think first we might ask, what are these fully civilised human aspirations?
 I would say they are equivalent to the ‘aspirations’ of the original Wild World of genetic evolution itself.
 For just as Natural Selection has always moved both ‘inward’ — to increasing diversity and interconnectivity — and ‘outward’ — from the seas to the continents, to the skies, to the frozen poles of the Earth — so humans reach for the depths and the heights of enlightenment and artistic expression, and for new social and material frontiers to cultivate.
-The “point” is, that this is actually a very familiar theme among urban visionaries, and so perhaps it can be reanimated and redirected when we begin a discussion about the inner and outer escape of civilized dreaming from the eco-evolutionary cradle.
+The “point” is, that this is actually a very familiar theme among urban visionaries, and so perhaps it can be reanimated and redirected when we begin a discussion about the inner and outer escape of civilised dreaming from the eco-evolutionary cradle.
 This discussion can only add to the human-natural momentum, while clearing its natural Evolutionary Way toward a broader interpretation and cultivation of intelligence.
-And all it might take is for those few scientifically minded Lovers of Nature to start making progressive and thorough re-wilding a ‘necessary’ part of an adaptive extremophile’s lovely dreaming.
+And all it might take is for those few scientifically minded Lovers of Nature — who “having seen it can’t un-see it” https://www.extremophilechoice.com/2023/02/09/once-you-see-it-you-cant-un-see-it/ — to start making progressive and thorough re-wilding a ‘necessary’ part of an adaptive extremophile’s lovely dreaming.